Aquafina-water-bottle/jp-mining-note/docs/sentences.md

 UNUSED DOCUMENT FOR NOW

-# Overview
+# Definitions
-There are a few options that affect the sentences for this note.
+We will use the following terms to differentiate between the different sentences present in this note:

+* "Display sentence" refer to the sentence(s) shown at the front side of the card.
+    Most topics on this page will be relating to the display sentence.
-We will use the term "display sentence" to refer to the sentence(s) shown at the front side of the card, and "full sentence" to refer to the sentence(s) shown at the back with furigana.
+* "Full sentence" to refer to the sentence(s) shown at the back with furigana.

 TODO image